-Here are some tips and pointers that will help you improve your art presentations the next time you are photographing your art.
+Here are some tips and pointers that will help you improve your art presentations the next time you are photographing your 2 dimensional art.

 1. Photograph your art outside when it is cloudy or with an overcast sky.
 Indirect light will show your art better than any other light.
 I prefer that the artwork is facing north when this is done.
 Shooting inside with a flash is very difficult to do the right way.
 Outside is a “natural” light and will provide the best representation of your art.
 Just make sure that it is indirect light.

 2. Use a tripod or any other device (boxes, table or ladder) to hold the camera steady.

 3. Match the angle of camera with the tilt of the art that is propped against the wall and make sure the camera is focused at the exact center of the art.
 Do not use a “wide angle” lens.
 If you have a zoom lens, then use that.